KOTTAGENVH/Tour-ME-Backend/README.md

+MERN Stack Sri Lanka Travel Demo

-This is a small project done by me(Nowen Kottage) using the MERN stack.
-The main motive of this project is to give the user a platform where they can find details of Sri - Lanka and also book hotels, destinations and purchase souvenirs.
-Pls note that this is a DEMO.
-Note: Images and text were taken from the internet.
+This is a small project developed by Nowen Kottage using the MERN stack.
+The main goal of this project is to provide users with a platform where they can:
+✅ Find details about Sri Lanka
+✅ Book hotels and explore destinations
+✅ Purchase souvenirs

+Important Notes:
+This project is a DEMO.
+Images and text were sourced from the internet.
+This is a hobby project created in 2023 and is not actively maintained.

 #Setting up the project
 ```